 The side milling cutter is another type of milling cutter.
 Its cutting teeth exist not only in the periphery, but also in the face or end.

-Side milling cutter is generally used for strand milling operation and face milling operation.
+The side milling cutter is generally used for strand milling operations and face milling operations.

 They can also be used to cut grooves and make deep and narrow grooves.

 The face milling cutter comprises a large-diameter cutting body with a plurality of mechanically fixed plug-in blades.